 When should I see a doctor?

 Everyone has their ups and downs.
-There will be days when you feel down and just not like yourself, and that’s normal.
-But when the feeling of being down and depressed lasts for days at a time and starts to impact your life, then it’s time to see your doctor.
+There will be days when you feel down and just not like yourself, and that’s completely normal.
+But when the feeling of being down and depressed lasts for days at a time and starts to affect your life, then it’s time to see your doctor.